-I can almost feel the hate burning through the internet into this post and trying to strangle me at my computer.
-That would probably be the glowing glare from the legions of Kyoto fans.
-So I better say this straight away that I loved exploring around Kyoto and seeing all the old temples, shrines, and gardens.
-It is one of the most culturally rich cities in all of Japan.
+I better say this straight away that I loved exploring around Kyoto and seeing all the old temples, shrines, and gardens.
+It’s one of the most culturally rich cities in all of Japan and definitely a must-see place.

 But I’m writing this from a travellers perspective.

-Meeting many travellers in the hostel in Kyoto recently it was surprising how many of them were overlooking Osaka as a place to visit, and those that did only planned a day trip to see the castle and a quick walk around.
+Meeting many travellers while in Kyoto it was surprising how many of them were overlooking Osaka as a place to visit, and those that did only planned a day trip to see the castle and a quick walk around.

 But they are missing one of the most vibrant and fun cities in Japan.

-Osaka is the second biggest city in Japan and has a reputation for very friendly people who know how to party.
+Osaka is the second biggest city in Japan and has a reputation for very friendly people who know how to eat good and party.
 It has a certain rough edge about it and very importantly a youthful vibe.

 It’s that vibe that makes it perfect for travellers, but it’s something you probably won’t pick up on when just visiting for a few hours.
 You need to hang out for a few days, especially at night when the bars and food joints explode into life.